victorheringer/minty/README.md

 This feature is perfect for:

-- Product catalogs
+- Product catalogs and e-commerce
+- Documentation systems
+- Configuration files for different environments
+- Multi-language content
-- Blog posts
+- Blog posts and articles
 - Team member profiles
 - Portfolio items
-- Any scenario where you need many similar pages
+- Any scenario where you need many similar files

 ## Partial Templates

 Minty supports **partial templates** for reusable components.
-This allows you to break your templates into smaller, manageable pieces that can be shared across multiple pages.
+This allows you to break your templates into smaller, manageable pieces that can be shared across multiple templates of any file type.

 ### Creating Partials

-**Partial files** must follow the naming convention: `{name}.partial.html`
+**Partial files** must follow the naming convention: `{name}.partial.{extension}`

+**Examples:**

-**Example:** `header.partial.html`
+`header.partial.html`

 ```html
 <header>